naveen-seth/llvm-dev-cxx-modules-check-benchmark/README.md

   The results are output as `csv`.
 You can configure `./run-benchmark.sh` for the output location and number of runs.

 - Use `main.py` to calculate the averages for both groups and the difference between them.
-  The results are output as a markdown table, like the one above.
+  The results are output as a markdown table, like the ones below.

 The benchmark was performed multiple times and does generally not seem to have a noticable impact on build-times.
 In some cases, the Clang build with checks for C++ module use even performed slightly better.
 This could potentially be